MIS Department History

 - Top five for both undergraduate and master's programs in U.S. News and World Report

-2000 - The Mark and Susan Hoffman E-Commerce Lab opens under the direction of Hsinchun Chen.
+2000 - The Mark and Susan Hoffman E-Commerce Lab opened under the direction of Hsinchun Chen.
 It is one of the best enterprise computing environments in a business school.

-2000 - Dr. Chen founds the Knowledge Computing Corporation, a UA spin-off company that commercializes the COPLINK system.
-KCC has become one of the largest law enforcement information sharing and data mining systems in the U.S. and has been adopted in more than 1,600 agencies.
-In Fall 2011 Dr. Chen's spinoff is acquired by IBM for $500 million.
+2000 - Dr. Chen founded the Knowledge Computing Corporation, a UA spin-off company that commercializes the COPLINK system.
+KCC has become one of the largest law enforcement information sharing and data mining systems in US and has been adopted in more than 1,600 agencies.
+In Fall 2011 Dr. Chen's spinoff was acquired by IBM for $500 million.

 2009 - National Center for Border Security and Immigration (BORDERS) opens.
 A multi-million dollar, multi-university research center whose research will be led by Jay F. Nunamaker Jr., the center will focus on new technologies such as surveillance, screening, data fusion and situational awareness using sensors, unmanned aerial vehicles and other technologies.
 The center also will provide research on population dynamics, immigration administration and enforcement, operational analysis, control and communications, immigration policy, civic integration and citizenship, border risk management and international governance.